yegonkim/CS492FinalProject/SpeakerVerification/README.md

 - We have referred to this [repo](https://github.com/jymsuper/SpeakerRecognition_tutorial) for implementing d-vector based speaker verification and this [repo](https://github.com/yistLin/dvector) for implementing GE2E loss.

 #### Data 🗒️
 The directory `./data` contains the script for downloading data.
-Run with `sh download.sh`.
+Run with `sh ./data/download.sh`.
 The directory will contain the RAVDESS, LibriSpeech, VoxCeleb1, BERLIN, and CREMA-D dataset, along with our own dataset of emotional speech.
-If you wish to train with BERLIN and CREMA-D dataset, the file hirearchy must be rearranged using `python rearrange.py`.
+If you wish to train with BERLIN and CREMA-D dataset, the file hirearchy must be rearranged using `python ./data/rearrange.py`.

 - For more info on each dataset, refer to this following link.
      - [RAVDESS](https://zenodo.org/record/1188976)